francogaleano/Udacity-Data-Analytics-Learning-Path/README.md

 You have to choose one of Udacity's curated datasets and investigate it using NumPy and Pandas.
 Go through the entire data analysis process, starting by posing a question and finishing by sharing your findings.
-I have ve chosen the [European Soccer Database](https://www.kaggle.com/hugomathien/soccer) that it is available on kaggle.
+I have chosen the [European Soccer Database](https://www.kaggle.com/hugomathien/soccer) that it is available on kaggle.
+I've selected to work with the Swiss Super League and did some EDA

 **Project 3:**